 Grab Your Gear

-Considering there are three different parts of this type of race, purchasing the necessary gear can get expensive.
-For your first triathlon, you don’t need a $5,000 bike or a specially made wetsuit (save those for your Ironman).
+Considering there are three different disciplines in this type of race, purchasing the necessary gear can get expensive.
+For your first triathlon, you don’t need a $5,000 bike or a specially made wetsuit (save those for your next challenge).
 Here’s the basic equipment you’ll need for the race as well as your training:

 - Running shoes